 |Pipeline Safety > For Emergency Responders

-As part of New Mexico Gas Company’s emergency response plans, specific information is provided to prepare local emergency response personnel to handle natural gas emergencie, such as a fire, leak, rupture or other serious incidents occurring along our pipeline system and at or near any of our facilities.
+As part of New Mexico Gas Company’s emergency response plans, specific information is provided to prepare local emergency response personnel to handle natural gas emergencies, such as a fire, leak, rupture or other serious incidents occurring along our pipeline system and at or near any of our facilities.

 Pipelines distributing natural gas to individual homes and businesses run under streets, sidewalks and yards across the communities New Mexico Gas Company serves.
 These smaller distribution lines can be only a few inches below ground due to erosion, landscaping and other activities.
 In contrast, larger and higher-pressure transmission pipelines that transport gas longer distances from suppliers to communities can be affected by activities such as farming, construction and new housing development.